JetBlue flight attendant incident: Aftermath

-Slater agreed to a plea bargain in October 2010 in which he would plead guilty to one of the lesser charges, accept a status of probation, receive drug testing, undergo counseling, and avoid prison.
+The flight attendant agreed to a plea bargain in October 2010 in which he would plead guilty to one of the lesser charges, accept a status of probation, receive drug testing, undergo counseling, and avoid prison.
 He would also pay JetBlue $10,000 for restitution.
-On October 19, 2011, Slater withdrew his guilty plea to a felony charge of attempted second-degree criminal mischief and would serve a year of probation on a misdemeanor charge of attempted fourth-degree criminal mischief.
+On October 19, 2011, he withdrew his guilty plea to a felony charge of attempted second-degree criminal mischief and would serve a year of probation on a misdemeanor charge of attempted fourth-degree criminal mischief.
 He also appeared in a taped message at the Rally to Restore Sanity and/or Fear, apologizing for his actions.

-Slater also later blamed his actions on stress related to HIV-related health problems, as well as his terminally ill mother's health issues.
+The flight attendant also later blamed his actions on stress related to HIV-related health problems, as well as his terminally ill mother's health issues.
 In 2017 he likened the whole occurrence to an out-of-body experience: "In some respects, it was like, 'Oh my God, I'm doing this.'
 And then the next thing I know, I was on the tarmac", he recalled to The Washington Post.
 "I remember standing on the tarmac on the sun and it was just so warm.
 I thought, 'Ahh, I can exhale.
 But how did this happen?

-Since completing community service, Slater has moved to Los Angeles and kept a low public profile.
+Since completing community service, the flight attendant has moved to Los Angeles and kept a low public profile.
 "It's a before and after.
 My life was completely transformed, for better or for worse, after that date," he recalled.
 "I mean, it wasn't the smartest thing I've ever done but it sure felt great ...
 I just hit like a crescendo of frustration."
 He has since been able to recover from his drug and alcohol addictions.
 Despite some job interviews, he has had difficulty getting hired because of his history, which he does not hold against prospective employers.
 "If I'm going in for some sort of a customer service position, I'm kind of like your worst nightmare."

-Slater told the newspaper he had nevertheless been doing some work with disabled people.
+The flight attendant told the newspaper he had nevertheless been doing some work with disabled people.
 The Post was occasioned to speak with him after a Twitter employee leaving the company briefly deactivated Donald Trump's account, an action compared on social media to his departure from JetBlue.
 He advised that person to prepare for the backlash but not to take it personally nor regret it.
 "Don't second-guess.
 It is what it is.
 Be present and you'll be fine ...
 And I would say I'd like to buy this guy two beers."